o3de/o3de.org/content/docs/user-guide/components/reference/atom/light.md

 ---

 {{< preview-new >}}
 The **Light** component simulates soft studio light by allowing the creation of various types of punctual and area lights.
-The types of lights available are Point (sphere), Point (simple punctual), Spot (disk), Spot (simple punctual), Capsule, Quad, and Polygon.
-- Point (sphere), Spot (disk), Capsule, Quad, and Polygon are area lights.
+The Light component supports punctual lights: Point (simple punctual) and Spot (simple punctual), which are infinitesimally small.
+They are slightly more performant than their area light counterparts, but they produce simpler light effects.
+The Light component also supports the area lights Point (sphere), Spot (disk), Capsule, Quad, and Polygon.
 They most accurately simulate real-world light sources.

-- Point (simple punctual) and Spot (simple punctual) are punctual lights, which are infinitesimally small.
-They are slightly more performant than their area light counterparts, but they produce simpler light effects.
+## Light Types
+Point (sphere)
+: Emits light from the surface of a sphere in all directions, similar to standard light bulbs.
+Point (sphere) light type supports shadow effects.

+Point (simple punctual)
+: Emits light from a single point in space.
+Point (simple punctual) light type is less photorealistic than Point (sphere) light type, but it is more performant.

-- Point (sphere) and Spot (disk) light types support shadow effects.
+Spot (disk)
-- Quad and Polygon light types can emit light from one or both directions.
-- Quad light type optionally supports fast approximation, which produces a more efficient but lower quality light effect.
+: Emits light from a circle in 3D space, similar to spot lights or recessed lights.
+Shutters can be added to constrain the light to a cone.
+Spot (disk) light type supports shadow effects.

+Spot (simple punctual)
+: Emits light from a single point in space constrained to a cone.
+Spot (simple punctual) light type is less Photorealistic than a Spot (disk) light type, but it is more performant.

+Quad
+: Emits light from the surface of a rectangle in 3D space.
+Quad light type is most useful to illuminate a larger area with diffuse light.
+By default, Quad light type uses linearly transformed cosines to calculate accurate lighting, but it also supports a fast approximation calculation that is more performant, but produces lesser quality light.
+Quad light type can emit light from one or both directions.

+Polygon
-- Polygon light type becomes more expensive as the number of points in the polygon increases.
+: Emits light from an arbitrarily shaped polygon in 3D space.
+Polygon light type is the most expensive light type, but it produces very realistic area lighting.
+The polygon can have up to 64 points, but the Polygon Light type becomes more expensive as the number of points in the polygon increases.
+Polygon light type can emit light from one or both directions.

 ## Provider